 Stamped concrete | What is it?

-Stamped concrete floor is the result of an embossing and texturing process that’s currently gaining many fans around the world.
+Stamped concrete is the result of an embossing and texturing process that’s currently gaining many fans around the world.

 This is due to the remarkable aesthetic benefits it grants concrete surfaces, accompanied by appealing economic benefits.